mwczapski/private_gitserver_docker_container/README.md

 `/mnt/<drive letter>/dir1/../dirN/<projectNameDir>/_commonUtils/`

-Top-level script, belonging to this package, are expected to be located in the **\_commonUtils** directory and to have that directory as their working directory at the time of invocation.
+Top-level scripts, belonging to this package, are expected to be located in the **\_commonUtils** directory and to have that directory as their working directory at the time of invocation.

 The scripts source a number of utility scripts, located in its `utils` subdirectory